OISF/suricata/doc/userguide/capture-hardware/Napatech.rst

 **Advanced Multithreaded Configuration**
 ------------------------------------------

-Now let's do a more adaanced configuration where we will use the load distrbution (RSS - like) capability in the accelerator.
-We will create 8 streams and setup the accelerator to distrubute the load based on a 5 tuple hash.
+Now let's do a more advanced configuration where we will use the load distribution (RSS - like) capability in the accelerator.
+We will create 8 streams and setup the accelerator to distribute the load based on a 5 tuple hash.
 Increasing buffer size will minimize packet loss only if your CPU cores are fully saturated.
 Setting the minimum buffer size (16MB) will gave the best performance (minimize L3 cache hits) if your CPU cores are keeping up.

-*Note that it is extremely important that the NUMA node the host buffers are define in is the same phisical CPU socket that the Napatech accelerator is plugged into*
+*Note that it is extremely important that the NUMA node the host buffers are define in is the same physical CPU socket that the Napatech accelerator is plugged into*

 First let's modify the ntservice.ini file to increase the number and size of the host buffers::